-Describe training materials used and the frequency at which training was provided to the target audience(s) on how to respond to reports of illicit discharges. distributed during education and outreach events.
+Describe training materials used and the frequency at which training was provided to the target audience(s) on how to respond to reports of illicit discharges. is distributed during education and outreach events.
 The Stormwater Program encourages illicit discharge reporting though theses avenues.
 Most discharges are responded to immediately.
-Trash, however, is taken care of during ditch clean up events and through service orders via the DPW Operations and Maintenance division.
+Trash, however, is taken care of during ditch clean up events and through service orders via the DPW Operations and Maintenance Division.
 Completed work is tracked in an excel spreadsheet.
 This is met through the outreach and education tasks.
 See Minimum Control Measure 1 (MCM) for frequency information.
 No. Describe or cite the established ordinance or other regulatory mechanism used to prohibit illicit discharges into the MS4.
 See Attachment 4, the Garrison Commander Policy.
 Balfour Beatty (Fort Carson's housing management partner) has language in all rental agreements that prohibit illicit discharges.
 No. Provide a copy or excerpt from the information management system used to track illicit discharges.
 See Attachment 5.
 All of the data on this form is entered into a database and marked on a map.
 The data can be exported and analyzed.
 No. Describe the categories of non- stormwater discharges evaluated as potentially being significant contributors of pollutants to the MS4 and any local controls placed on these discharges.
 Sanitary Sewer Overflows (SSO) have the potential to significantly affect the MS4.
 Current projects to assist in minimizing this impact are sanitary sewer upgrades that are occurring throughout the installation.
 This is also addressed with MCM I and II.
 No. Describe occasional incidental non- stormwater discharges (See Part 2.4.6) and any controls placed on these discharges.
 The list of allowable non-stormwater discharges is presented in the SWMP, and is available on a public website.
-Information is provided to residents during education and outreach activities on how to coordinate any events that may incur a discharge, such as a charity car washes.
-No. Everyone on Post is encouraged to wash their cars at one of the two car washes available.
-There have been a few outside cooking events, and one known groundwater dewatering instance at a construction site.
+Information is provided to residents during education and outreach activities on how to coordinate any events that may incur a discharge, such as a charity car wash.
+No. Everyone on the installation is encouraged to wash their cars at one of the two car washes available.
 Dewatering guidance is given out during SWPPP reviews for construction.